IBM/solsa-examples/tutorial/README.md

 ### Ingress options for Red Hat OpenShift on IBM Cloud

-A Red Hat OpenShift on IBM Cloud (ROKS) cluster supports both Kubernetes Ingress and OpenShift Routes.
+A Red Hat OpenShift on IBM Cloud cluster supports both Kubernetes Ingress and OpenShift Routes.
 You can choose which type of ingress you want to generate by specifying the ingress for the cluster as either [iks](https://github.com/IBM/solsa/blob/master/docs/SolSAConfig.md#ibm-cloud-kubernetes-service-standard-cluster)